nhomble/spotify-shuffle/README.md

 ## Setup

-This spotify app isn't actually published.
+This Spotify app isn't actually published.
 Additionally, the `client_id` is pasted in the source code, and the `client_secret` isn't shared.
-To run this yourself, you'll want to create your own spotify app with client/secret.
+To run this yourself, you'll want to create your own Spotify app with client/secret.
-Additionally, you'll want to configure your callback url to be `http://localhost:8080/callback` (or edit what `spotify-access` does).
+Additionally, you'll want to configure your callback URL to be `http://localhost:8080/callback` (or edit what `spotify-access` does).

 ### GitHub Actions

 Action secrets are setup for the `client_secret` and `refresh_token` to be fed into the cli.

+### playlist id

+The easiest thing is to get the share URL for your playlist.
+Given a URL like `https://open.spotify.com/playlist/{{playlistId}?}si={{si}}`, extract `playlistId` and pass it to the -p` argument of the cli.